Why It Works

 - Drying the breast well before grilling leads to quicker browning.

-Grilled skinless chicken breasts are all too often more like pieces of cardboard than proper serious eats.
-With a little know-how, however, we no longer have to stand for this injustice.
-The key to juicy grilled chicken breasts is to brine them first, then to cook them over a two-zone fire, using a thermometer to gauge doneness.
+Grilled skinless chicken breasts are all too often more like pieces of cardboard than food you'd actually want to eat.
+With a little know-how, however, you no longer have to stand for this injustice.
+The key to juicy grilled chicken breasts is to brine them first, then cook them over a two-zone fire and pull them off when they're perfectly done.

-Place one chicken breast in a resealable plastic bag or between two pieces of plastic wrap.
-Using a meat pounder, rolling pin, or small skillet, pound chicken breast into an even thickness about 3/4-inches in height.
+Place 1 chicken breast in a resealable plastic bag or between two pieces of plastic wrap.
+Using a meat pounder, rolling pin, or small skillet, pound chicken breast into an even thickness, about 3/4 inch in height.
 Repeat with remaining 3 breasts.

-Light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
-Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
-Clean and oil the grilling grate.
-Remove chicken breasts from brine, pat dry with paper towels, season to taste with salt and pepper, and brush lightly with olive oil.
+If using a wet brine, remove chicken breasts from brine, pat dry with paper towels, season to taste with salt and pepper, and brush lightly with olive oil.
+If using a dry brine, simply season with pepper and brush lightly with olive oil.
 Place chicken over hot side of grill and cook until well browned, 3 to 5 minutes.
-Flip and continue to cook until second side is browned and chicken registers 150°F (or 160°F if you really want to stick to FDA guidelines) on an instant read thermometer inserted into the center of breast.
-If second side browns before it registers 150°F, move to cool side of grill, cover, and let cook until chicken reaches temperature.
-Remove chicken from grill, let rest for 5 to 10 minutes, then serve immediately.
+Flip and continue to cook until second side is browned and chicken is just cooked through, or until the center registers 150°F/66°C (or 165°F/74°C, if you really want to stick to FDA guidelines) on an instant-read thermometer.
+(It can be difficult to take an accurate temperature on such a thin cut of meat, so make sure to confirm doneness by eye; it's okay to make a small slit into one of the breasts with a knife to confirm.)
+If second side browns before chicken is done, move to cool side of grill, cover, and let cook until chicken is ready.
+Remove chicken from grill, let rest 5 minutes, then serve immediately.